 Bedding plants have to grow a lot and produce lots of flowers quickly.
 It follows they do best in good compost and will always benefit from feeding during the growing season.

-Some bedding plants are easier to grow and less maintenance than others.
-By way of example, Mesembryanthemum common name ice plant is a fabulous showy bedding plant, 4th image bottom left, but look at the dead heads in the image next to it removed in just one day.
+Dead heading is also essential to keep bedding plants flowering.
+In summer when in full bloom, dead heading may need to be done several times a week depending on the plant.
+Some bedding plants are easier to grow and easy to grow than others.
+For example, Mesembryanthemum common name ice plant is a fabulous showy bedding plant, bottom left, but look at the dead heads in the image next to it removed in just one day.
 If a plant is not dead headed, it will cease to flower, but taking off 50+ spent flowers is very time consuming.
-Compare that with Pelargonium, image 3 top right, which needs much less dead heading and Nasturtiums, 1st image top left, hardly need any attention.
+Compare that with a Pelargonium, (image 3 top right) which needs much less dead heading and Nasturtiums, 1st image top left, hardly need any attention.